lukaszbudnik/auditor/README.md

 }
 ```

-Feel free to modify it to match your requirements.
+Feel free to modify it to match your requirements. auditor validates this struct upon start and panics if something is wrong with its definition.

 And a couple of MongoDB examples to get you started: